NoriFe/NoriFe/README.md

 🎓 Completed a Le Wagon Boot Camp 🚀, finished my HNC and currently pursuing my HND, while starting the exciting road to becoming part of the Red Team in cybersecurity.

 When I'm not debugging, you'll find me jamming out to some tunes 🎵.
-Let's rock this cosmic journey together! 🌌 And hey — don’t be surprised if I try to hack the universe with just a blink of an eye 😉💻✨</p>
+Let's rock this cosmic journey together! 🌌 And hey... don’t be surprised if I try to hack the universe with just a blink of an eye 😉💻✨</p>
 <br><br>

 - 🔭 I’m currently working on project **"PlateTrace"**